My Friendship With Janka Nabay, Genius Of Bubu

 An introduction to Janka Nabay's work

-This website, hosted by a former Peace Corps worker, includes the only recordings of bubu I was able to find online when I first met Janka.
+— This website, hosted by a former Peace Corps worker, includes the only recordings of bubu I was able to find online when I first met Janka.
 It's not exactly bubu, but it's an associated style called "tegbe," which is also a Temne style played on bamboo pipes.
-Search for tegbe recordings on this page and you'll hear some of the sounds that first had me believing Janka's story about an ancient African music never before been historicized or recorded on albums.
+Search for tegbe recordings on this page and you'll hear some of the sounds that first had me believing Janka's story about an ancient African music that had never been historicized or recorded on albums.

+— Proving the Bubu Myth is an Afropop Worldwide radio documentary that I produced in 2016, focused on Janka's life and the history of bubu music in Sierra Leone.

+The final project Janka and I worked on, above, was a short film for his song "Sabanoh," which features the famous debil masquerades of Sierra Leone, which inspired Janka as a child.

 One example of Nabay's early 2000s sound that knocked me off my feet was "Eh Congo."
 Like other Sierra Leonean pop songs dedicated to Queen Elizabeth in earlier epochs, Janka chose to praise another global political icon in this song, while urging the need for international aid during wartime in Sierra Leone.
-Hearing the name John Kennedy is also a point of curiosity and entry for someone in the US listening to the song for the first time, finding the familiar in the unfamiliar.
+Hearing the name John Kennedy is also a point of curiosity and entry for someone in the U.S. listening to the song for the first time, finding the familiar in the unfamiliar.

 "Eh Mane Ah" was a song from Janka's first album with Luaka Bop.
 You can hear how his sound continued to develop while he was in America, with more robust instrumentation and production.
 The video features Janka dancing and joking around outside the Getty Museum in Los Angeles.
 We often thought of Janka's music as contemporary art.